iggredible/Learn-Vim/ch07_the_dot_command.md

 When you are editing, always be on the lookout for motions that can do several things at once like `gn` whenever possible.

-## Learn The Dot Command The Smart Way
+## Learn the Dot Command the Smart Way

 The dot command's power comes from exchanging several keystrokes for one.
 It is probably not a profitable exchange to use the dot command for single key operations like `x`.
 If your last change requires a complex operation like `cgnconst<Esc>`, the dot command reduces nine keypresses into one, a very profitable trade-off.